-Each year the National Folk Festival engages over 1200 volunteers to help with making everything happen from managing the stages to selling tickets.
+Each year the National Folk Festival engages over 1200 volunteers to help us deliver an amazing Festival.
 It’s a big job and a fun one where you can gain valuable industry experience, meet new people and learn new skills.
-There are also perks including a season camping ticket to the Festival.
-We are looking for enthusiastic, friendly and motivated people to be part of the team that supports one of Australia’s key music events.
+We are always looking for enthusiastic, friendly and motivated people to be part of the team that supports one of Australia’s key music events.
 This is a great way to be a part of our Festival community.

 For further information visit: Volunteers